Dielectric breakdown of strongly correlated insulators in one dimension: Universal formula from non-Hermitian sine-Gordon theory: Model and Methods

+To calculate the probability $p$, we use the Dykhne-Davis-Pechukas (DDP) formula~\cite{Dykhne1962, Davis1976}, which provides the non-adiabatic tunneling probability approximately for generic two-level quantum systems~\cite{Suominen1991, Vasilev2004, Kitamura2020, Fukushima2020, Takayoshi2020}.
+It has already been applied to breakdown phenomena in several quantum many-body systems~\cite{Oka2010, Oka2012, Uchino2012, Tripathi2016, Lankhorst2018} in good agreement with other numerical approaches~\cite{Oka2010, Oka2012}.
+Based on the DDP formula, the tunneling probability to the first excited state is given as $p = \exp \left( -2 \mathrm{Im} \int^{t_c}_0 \bar{\Delta}(t) dt \right)$, where $t_c$ is a critical time defined by $\bar{\Delta} (t_c) = 0$, which takes a complex value since $\bar{\Delta}(t) > 0$ for any real $t$.
+Changing the variable from the time $t$ to the vector potential $A= - F t$, we obtain $F_\mathrm{th}= (2/\pi) \mathrm{Im} \int^{A_c}_0 \Delta (A) d A$, where $\Delta (A) \equiv \bar{\Delta}(t=A/F)$ and $A_c = - F t_c$.
+Since $t_c$ is complex, $A_c$ also becomes complex, i.e., $A_c = i h_c + c$ ($h_c$ and $c$ are real).
+In a sufficiently large system with an energy gap, the dependence of the energy on the real part of a vector potential is negligible~\cite{Oka2010, Watanabe2018} and thus the threshold field is rewritten as

-For this purpose, we need to analyze the model with an imaginary vector potential $A=ih$.
-After plugging $A=ih$ into Eq.~(\ref{eq:lattice_model}) [i.e. $e^{\pm iaA} \rightarrow e^{\mp ah}$], the model becomes \textit{non-Hermitian} due to the asymmetry of the hopping.
-Similar models were considered in studies of Anderson localization~\cite{Hatano1996, Affleck2004} and also studied in the context of the breakdown of Mott insulators~\cite{Fukui1998} and non-Hermitian topological phases~\cite{Gong2018}.
+Below, we evaluate this formula~(\ref{eq:Fth}) for generic 1D systems (\ref{eq:lattice_model}).
+For this purpose, we need to analyze the model with an imaginary vector potential $A=ih$, reflecting the extension of time to complex values.
+After plugging $A=ih$ into Eq.~(\ref{eq:lattice_model}) [i.e., $e^{\pm iaA} \rightarrow e^{\mp ah}$], the hopping becomes asymmetric, thereby making the model \textit{non-Hermitian}~\cite{FNB}.
+A similar approach for quantum tunneling problems with non-Hermitian models was used in Refs.~\cite{Oka2010, Oka2012, Uchino2012, Tripathi2016, Lankhorst2018, Suominen1991, Vasilev2004, Fukushima2020, Kitamura2020, Takayoshi2020}.
+This type of asymmetric hopping, which also appears in the Hatano-Nelson model~\cite{Hatano1996}, has been extensively studied in the context of non-Hermitian physics~\cite{AshidaNonHermitianReview2020}.